 The wedding ceremony usually takes the spotlight, but as any betrothed couple knows, the rehearsal dinner is where it first begins to shine.
 That can mean two opportunities for splendor, actually, with Sonoma County restaurants ready to make that first-time official gathering of friends and family nearly as remarkable as the big day.

 Don’t feel the need to follow the rules, either.
 Stuffy ballrooms or stodgy banquet spaces are out.
 Why not stage the celebration in a café art studio, beer garden, or in a bakery?
 With that last, you might taste your cake, and then eat it too (at your reception the next day).
 Need help planning your Sonoma Wine Country wedding?
 Request free wedding assistance here.

-Whatever you choose, you can select from sumptuous menus built with local ingredients from Bellwether Farms, Early Bird's Place, Mix Garden, The Patch, Preston of Dry Creek, and more, for mouthwatering dishes like cauliflower soup with caramelized florets, raisin, fried caper, toasted almond and sage; and sautéed Pacific swordfish with fregola sarda, green goddess, cracked crab, olive, and tomato confit.
+Whatever you choose, you can select from sumptuous menus built with local ingredients from Bellwether Farms, Early Bird's Place, Mix Garden, The Patch, Preston Farm & Winery, and more, for mouthwatering dishes like cauliflower soup with caramelized florets, raisin, fried caper, toasted almond and sage; and sautéed Pacific swordfish with fregola sarda, green goddess, cracked crab, olive, and tomato confit.
 Details: 231 Center St., Healdsburg, 707-431-0100